RiteWeight: Randomized Iterative Trajectory Reweighting for Steady-State Distributions Without Discretization Error: Appendix: Analysis of RiteWeight fixed point

 \begin{assumption}[Finite state space] The state space consists of a finite number of distinct microstates $\alpha \in \mathbb{R}^d$. \end{assumption}

 \begin{assumption}[Random hyperplane tesselation] The RiteWeight clusters are generated through one or more iterations of the following procedure.
 Initially, there is a single cluster containing all the microstates.
 At each iteration, any cluster $C$ that contains at least two microstates is randomly split by a hyperplane into two new clusters as follows.
-First, we choose a uniformly random direction that is normal to the hyperplane
+First, we choose a uniformly random direction

 Then, conditional on $u$, we choose a uniformly random offset

 The normal direction and the offset define two new clusters of microstates,

 that are split by the hyperplane. \end{assumption}